 Whether we are talking about the Meridian Lines of Traditional Chinese Medicine or the Nadis and Chakras of a more traditional yogic approach, we are still referring to energy and how it flows around the body.
 Qi (also known as Prana) affects every single aspect of our life from health and emotions to wealth and happiness and when we practice Yin Yoga we are allowing a fresh vibrant flow of energy to move throughout parts of the body that perhaps have previously stored stagnant or dormant energy which can lead to tightness, discomfort and eventually disease.
 When we allow fresh energy to flow freely, we enable the body to start the detoxification process.

 There really is so much that can be said about the practice of Yin Yoga but the best way to understand it is genuinely to experience it.
-I will be running my Mindful Yin Yoga class for the next six Fridays from Friday 7th September to Friday 12th October 2018 inclusive.
-They take place at the Europa Gymnastics Centre from 10.45am to 11.45am.
+My Mindful Yin Yoga class runs on Fridays at the Europa Gymnastics Centre from 10.45am to 11.45am.
 Do come along if you are curious to find out more!

 N.B.
 Some of the factual elements contained in this blog post have been adapted from Yin Yoga articles on the Blooming Bamboo, With YinYoga and Eckhart Yoga websites.